-According to an Aspect blog post, Chris O’Brien writes that “We’ve all seen countless millennials swiping through their Facebook, Twitter and Instagram feeds numerous times a day.
+According to an Alvaria blog post, Chris O’Brien writes that “We’ve all seen countless millennials swiping through their Facebook, Twitter and Instagram feeds numerous times a day.
 Your company should leverage this power of social media to have meaningful, two-way conversations with your millennial customers.”

 Is your company equipped to communicate directly to millennials and Gen-Z?
 Is there an omni-channel approach that includes SMS, live chat, and email to provide round-the-clock methods of communication for millennials?